 Identifying why you’re feeling lonely in your relationship is the first step to managing and overcoming it.
 By spending time talking with your significant other and investing in yourself and others who are close to you, you will begin to get closer to your partner and others, and feel some of the loneliness subside.

-The following are nine tips to overcome feeling alone in a relationship:
+The following are 11 tips to overcome feeling alone in a relationship:

 1. Talk About It With Your Partner

-While talking to your partner might be a difficult thing to do, it is necessary.
+Talking to your partner about feeling lonely may be difficult, but it is necessary.
 Your partner cannot read your mind to know what you are thinking and feeling.
-Too often we expect those around us to know what we want and need without us saying anything.
+Too often, we expect those around us to know what we want and need without us saying anything.

-A few suggestions to help make that talk easier are:
+A few suggestions to help make the conversation easier:

 - Pick a time where neither of you are too tired or irritable, and when you won’t be interrupted